joerv/n/Praxis/lab1Oscilloscope.md

 frequency and peak voltage.

 ## 3. Experimental method
-recording the shape,
-Voltage levels, time period, frequency, angular frequency, and DC offset of
+For the first 3 waveforms the oscilloscope was connected to the signal panel with a single BNC patch lead and the shape, Voltage levels, time period, frequency and angular frequency were recorded (Table 1).
+For the next 3 waveforms the dc offset (V<sub>dc</sub>) was also recorded (Table 2).

+Table 3 shows the results of comparing 3 sets of 2 waves.
+For each set of 2 the frequency was measured, as was the time difference between the two waves *&delta;T*.
+This information can be used to measure the phase difference *&phi;*
+with:

+*&phi;* = 360 x *&delta;T* x *f*

 ## 4. Results
 ### 4.1 AC Voltage and frequency measurements